snabbco/snabb/README.md

 There will be proper documentation before the 1.0 release, apologies for it not being available sooner.
 I understand how important it is and it is planned shortly.

+## Projects using ljsyscall

+This project is being used ina variety of places, such as for testing the Linux compatibility code in NetBSD, among other things.
+If your project is not listed here please let me know or send a pull request.

+. [ljlinenoise](https://github.com/fperrad/ljlinenoise) a Lua implementation of the linenoise (readline) library.

 ## Testing

 The test script is fairly comprehensive.
 Tested on ARM, amd64, x86, with various combinations of libc.
 I run long test runs as LuaJIT makes random choices in code generation so single runs do not necessarily show errors.
 Also tested with Valgrind to pick up memory errors, although there are some issues with some of the system calls, which are being gradually resolved (I use Valgrind SVN).